 - No-Objection Certificate (NOC) from the trademark owner, if applicable

-- Any additional documents requested by the Registrar
+- Any additional documents the Registrar requests

-Expected Timeline: 5 to 7 working days for processing
+Expected timeline: 5 to 7 working days for processing

 Step 4: Receive the Certificate of Incorporation

-The name change becomes legally effective from the date mentioned in this certificate.
-The LLP must update the new name on all official records, including invoices, letterheads, websites, and statutory documents, immediately after receiving approval.
+The Registrar reviews Form LLP-5 and the supporting documents, then issues a fresh Certificate of Incorporation once satisfied.
+The name change takes legal effect from the date stated on this certificate.
+The LLP must then update the new name across all official records, including invoices, letterheads, websites, and statutory documents.

-Expected Timeline: 2 to 3 working days after approval
+Expected timeline: 2 to 3 working days after approval

-Step 5: Execute the Supplementary LLP Agreement for Change of Name
+Step 5: Execute the Supplementary LLP Agreement

 - Date of execution